mugdhaw/AngularListFilter/README.md

 # AngularListFilter
-A simple application contains listing using http request and local filter
+A simple application contains listing using http request and local filter.